MicrosoftDocs/visualstudio-docs/mac/debugging.md

 ![](Images/debugging-image0.png)

-You can view all the breakpoints that have been set in your code by going to the  <span class="UIItem">Breakpoints pad</span>:
+You can view all the breakpoints that have been set in your code by going to the  **Breakpoints pad**:

 ![](Images/debugging-image0a.png)